mErenSekkeli/RoomieConnect/README.md

 # RoomieConnect
-Student Roommate Matching/Finding Application Using Kotlin You can find .apk file in the main branch.
+Student Roommate Matching/Finding Application Using Kotlin.

+You can find .apk file in the main branch.